Teresa Lisbon: Relationships

 Lisbon and the CBI's consultant Patrick Jane have a very intense working relationship which has, over the course of the show's seasons, developed into a personal relationship as well.
 Lisbon also had a close and platonic relationship with the late Samuel Bosco, who was eventually revealed to have unrequited feelings of love for her.
 In season 2, the millionaire Walter Mashburn persistently makes passes at Lisbon, though he is rebuffed.
 Later, in season 3, Mashburn reappears, and at the end of the episode it is revealed that Lisbon liked Mashburn.
 Mashburn, who then leaves for Europe, has not reappeared in the series altogether.
 In the season 6 finale of The Mentalist ("Blue Bird"), Jane openly admits his love towards Lisbon and at the end of the episode, they finally kiss.

-Lisbon is well-liked by the rest of her team: Grace Van Pelt, Wayne Rigsby, and Kimball Cho, portrayed by Amanda Righetti, Owain Yeoman and Tim Kang respectively.
-Her old boss Virgil Minelli also had an amiable relationship with her, and appeared to tolerate her occasional inability to rein in Jane's unorthodox behavior.
+Lisbon is well-liked by the rest of her team: Grace Van Pelt, Wayne Rigsby, and Kimball Cho, portrayed by Amanda Righetti, Owain Yeoman and Tim Kang.
+Her old boss Virgil Minelli also had an friendly relationship with her, and appeared to tolerate her occasional inability to rein in Jane's unorthodox behavior.
 In the season 2 episode "The Red Box", Madeleine Hightower joins the CBI, replacing Minelli as Chief of the CBI.
 Lisbon's relationship with Hightower is much more adversarial than with Minelli.
 Hightower makes Lisbon responsible for Jane's behavior, threatening to sanction Lisbon for Jane's missteps.
-The threat that Hightower made becomes reality for Lisbon in the episode "Blood Money" when Hightower suspends Lisbon for five days for not controlling Jane and his behavior, despite Jane's effort to stop this.
+The threat that Hightower made becomes reality for Lisbon in the episode "Blood Money", when Hightower suspends Lisbon for five days for not controlling Jane and his behavior, despite Jane's effort to stop this.